This website is sponsored by:

 Brown University, California Institute of Technology, University of Chicago, Columbia University, Cornell University, Dartmouth College, Duke University, Emory University, Georgetown University, Johns Hopkins University, Massachusetts Institute of Technology, Northwestern University, Notre Dame, University of Pennsylvania, Rice University, Vanderbilt University and Yale University.

 The lawsuit claims that all these schools have thus taken advantage of an antitrust exemption to which they were not entitled, in violation of the antitrust laws of the United States.
-As a result of this antitrust conspiracy, the Complaint alleges that these schools have artificially reduced financial aid, and systematically increased the net tuition prices paid by thousands of students and their families.
+As a result of this antitrust conspiracy, the Complaint alleges that these schools have artificially reduced financial aid, and systematically increased the net tuition prices paid by over 200,000 students.
 These students and their parents are members of the proposed class in this antitrust action, which seeks to hold these elite institutions accountable for their misconduct, put a halt to these activities, and obtain damages to make the class members whole.

 Students or their parents who want more information are kindly requested to fill in the information below and then press “Submit,” and one of the attorneys responsible for the case will be in touch with you.
 Parents should fill out the name(s) and other requested information for their children: